ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 I wrote this page because it looks like it is still not very clear what flex does and what are the differences with Tire (as you can read [here](http://stackoverflow.com/questions/14517686/integrating-elasticsearch-with-activerecord)), and also because I honestly think that if you are serious with elasticsearch, you have plenty of reasons to use Flex rather than Tire.

-> __Notice__: Being the author of Flex, it's difficult not being biased, but I will try to present the facts that support my opinion.
+> __Notice__: Being the author of Flex, it's difficult not being biased, but I will try to present the facts that support my opinions.
 Please, correct me if I am wrong or imprecise and I will fix any eventual mistake right away.
 Thanks.

 ## Quick Facts Comparison Table